kevin-weitgenant/baymax/README.md

 4.  **Open the app:**
     - Press `w` in the terminal to open the web version in your browser.
-    - Alternatively, scan the QR code using the Expo Go app on your mobile device.
+    - Alternatively, scan the QR code using the Expo Go app on your mobile device. (**for this, you need to setup your computer's local IP address in the util.ts file**)

 ## Project Structure